nf-core/tfactivity/README.md

 sample4,condition3
 ```

 The `sample` column should match the columns in the expression matrix.
 The `condition` column is needs to match the `condition` column in the samplesheet.
-Additional covariates can be added to the design matrix and will be used in the differential expression analysis.
+Additionally,batches can be added to the design matrix and will be considered in the differential expression analysis.

 Now, you can run the pipeline using: